BraydenTW/monthfoodplan/README.md

 The use of external links are helpful with the growth of the internet.
 Just attach the link to a website with the recipe you want and you will be able to access it by clicking the cookbook icon.

+### Sets the Month Information Automatically

+No matter what month it is, the dates will adjust to the month's schedule.
+Days not included have a gray background color.

+### Mobile Mode for Tablets

+If you want to use an iPad, Samsung Tablet, Kindle, or whatever you want, the layout and hover effects are minified making it easy to use.

 ### Looks Nice

 Automatically sets the month schedule to whatever is the layout.
 A simple UI set to change in the near future.